Jesse Jackson: SCLC and Operation Breadbasket

+One notable activist involved with Operation Breadbasket who later gained greater prominence was a then-teenage Al Sharpton, who Jackson mentored early on in life and later appointed as youth director of Operation Breadbasket's Brooklyn branch in 1969.

-Jackson was also reportedly seeking coalition with whites in order to approach what were considered racial problems as economic and class problems.
+Jackson reportedly was seeking to form a coalition with whites in order to approach what were considered racial problems as economic and class problems.
 "When we change the race problem into a class fight between the haves and the have-nots, then we are going to have a new ball game", he said.
 In the 21st century, some public school systems are working on an approach for affirmative action that deals with family income rather than race, recognizing that some minority members have been very successful.
-The Times also indicated that Jackson was being criticized as too involved with middle-class blacks, and for having an unattainable goal of racial unity.
+The Times also indicated that Jackson was being criticized as too involved with middle-class blacks and for having an unattainable goal of racial unity.

-In the spring of 1971 Abernathy ordered Jackson to move the national office of Operation Breadbasket from Chicago to Atlanta and sought to place another person in charge of local Chicago activities, but Jackson refused to move.
+In the spring of 1971, Abernathy ordered Jackson to move the national office of Operation Breadbasket from Chicago to Atlanta and sought to place another person in charge of local Chicago activities, but Jackson refused to move.
 He organized the October 1971 Black Expo in Chicago, a trade and business fair to promote black capitalism and grass roots political power.
 The five-day event was attended by black businessmen from 40 states, as well as politicians such as Cleveland Mayor Carl Stokes, and Chicago Mayor Richard J. Daley.
 Daley's presence was seen as a testament to the growing political and economic power of blacks.